Common Names

 Mechanism of Action

 In vitro studies indicate that eleuthero contains chemicals that bind to estrogen, progestin, mineralocorticoid, and glucocorticoid receptors (10).
-In macrophages, a Siberian ginseng extract suppressed LPS-induced iNOS expression and thus NO production by possibly inhibiting NF-kappa B activity (15) (16) or Akt and JNK signaling (16), and inhibited ROS production (17).
+In macrophages, a Siberian ginseng extract suppressed LPS-induced iNOS expression and thus NO production likely via inhibiting NF-kappa B activity (15) (16) or Akt and JNK signaling (16), and inhibited ROS production (17).

 Eleutherosides B, E, and isofraxidin — active constituents of Siberian ginseng — showed protective effects against induced atrophy of axons and dendrites in rat cultured cortical neurons (22).
 Isofraxidin also inhibited cell invasion and MMP-7 expression by human hepatoma cell lines, possibly through inhibition of ERK1/2 phosphorylation (18).

-In animal studies, eleuthero root bark exhibited neuroprotective effects against cerebral ischemia, possibly via inhibition of COX-2, microglia, and astrocyte expression (23).
+In animal studies, eleuthero root bark exhibited neuroprotective effects against cerebral ischemia by inhibiting COX-2, microglia, and astrocyte expression (23).
 Eleutherosides restored behavioral and biochemical alterations in mice with sleep deprivation (24), and alleviated both physical and mental fatigue possibly via increased fat utilization, delayed accumulation of blood urea nitrogen, and increased lactate dehydrogenase (25).
 Eleutherosides also mediated hyperglycemic effects by regulating insulin signaling and glucose utilization (29).
 In other studies, a Siberian ginseng extract decreased cadmium concentrations and cadmium-induced mitotic and apoptotic activity (26).

 Siberian ginseng extract moderately inhibited breast cancer resistance protein-mediated methotrexate transport in BCRP-expressing membrane vesicles (21).